MKEYDSA/MKEYDSA.github.io/src/posts/2025/03/16/riot4relief/index.md

 *From the river and to the sea, Palestine will be free!*

-YDSA@UWM and Down 'N Downer are hosting a concert, "Riot for Relief - Punks for Palestine", with donations and profits going to [the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA)](https://www.unrwa.org/).
+YDSA@UWM and Down 'N Downer are hosting a concert, "Riot for Relief - Punks for Palestine", with donations and profits going to [the Palestine Children's Relief Fund (PCRF)](https://www.pcrf.net/).
 Featuring art vendors and Wisconsin bands Sublet, In Ropes, NIHILISM, Blind Hill, and Fake My Death, this won't be one you want to miss.

 DATE: April 4th